rense-k/pyrelatics-webservices/README.md

 ## Result of `get_result()`

-* When the report does not include ReferenceFile attributes, `get_result()` will return a `suds.sudsobject.Object`.
-* When the report does include a ReferenceFile attribute, `get_result()` will return a `tuple`.
-The first entry will be the `suds.sudsobject.Object`.
-The second entry will be `dict`, where the keys are the filenames and the values are the contents of the file. [^1]
+The raw response of an export  will be processed into a `ExportResult` object [^1].
+When an error was registered, it will become Falsly for easy checking.
+The `ExportResult` object will contain any documents that were part of the response.
+They will be extracted from the raw base64 encoded zipfile in the original response, into a `dict`.

 ## Result of `run_import()`

-The raw response of an import will be processed into a `ImportResult` object.
+The raw response of an import will be processed into a `ImportResult` object [^1].
 When an error was registered, it will become Falsly for easy checking.
 The `ImportResult` object will contain all the messages, including properties to easily retrieve them by their status (`Progress`, `Comment`, `Success`, `Warning`, `Error`).

 The `ImportResult` object also includes all the updated that Relatics made to instances.
 They contain their ID and possible ForeignKey.
 Properties are available to easily retrieve them by their action (`Add`, `Update`).

-When the `ImportResult` object is `print()`, it will display a formatted and human presentable outcome of the import process. [^2]
+When the `ImportResult` object is `print()`, it will display a formatted and human presentable outcome of the import process.

 ## Exceptions

-In addition to basic Exceptions, there are some custom exceptions the code will raise:
+In addition to basic Exceptions, there is a custom exceptions the code will raise:

 * `TokenRequestError`: When the token for a "OAuth 2.0 - Client credentials" authentication could not be retrieved.
-* `InvalidWorkspaceError`: When Relatics responses that the given `workspace_id` is not valid.
-* `InvalidOperationError`: When Relatics indicates that the given `operation_name` does not exists in the given `workspace_id`.

 ## Logging